Visual Design, Graphic Design (BFA)

 • Completion of Graphic Design Admission Application Form.

-• Completion of ARTE 101 Two-Dimensional Design, ARTE 102 Three-Dimensional Design, ARTG 215 Graphic Design I, ARTG 221 Graphic Design II, and ARTG 222 Illustration I with a grade of B or A.
+• Completion of ARTE 101 Two-Dimensional Design or ARTE 103 Digital Art and Design, ARTE 102 Three-Dimensional Design, ARTG 215 Graphic Design I, ARTG 221 Graphic Design II, and ARTG 222 Illustration I with a grade of B or A.

 • A grade of B or A in all coursework in the major.